farshaddavoudi/ExcelWizard/README.md

 You do not need to remember all the properties.
 Just use the attribute and intellisense will show you all the available options you can use to customize Excel.

-# Generate Multiple Sheets Grid Layout Excel
+# Generate Multiple Sheets Grid-Layout Excel

 It is almost the same with a single sheet, using the same `GenerateGridLayoutExcel` method (`BlazorDownloadGridLayoutExcel` method in case of the Blazor app) with the `GridLayoutExcelBuilder` argument that should be provided to configure the Excel file.
-The customization is exactly like Single sheet Grid layout Excel (See the previous section).
+The customization is exactly like Single sheet Grid-layout Excel (See the previous section).

 # Generate Compound Excel
 Using the `GenerateCompoundExcel` method (`BlazorDownloadCompoundExcel` in case of Blazor application) you can create any customized Excel file.
 Just